inkyMountain/fe-freeze/README.md

-# fe-breeze README
+# vue-breeze README

-This is the README for your extension "fe-breeze".
+This is the README for your extension "vue-breeze".
 After writing up a brief description, we recommend including the following sections.

 ## Features